empathyco/x/.github/CONTRIBUTING.md

 ### Suggest new features or enhancements

-We’d love to hear your suggestions for enhancements for Interface X, whether they are completely new features or minor improvements to existing functionality..
+We’d love to hear your suggestions for enhancements for Interface X, whether they are completely new features or minor improvements to existing functionality.

 To suggest any new feature, file a new issue using the [feature request template](./ISSUE_TEMPLATE/feature_request.md).